piecioshka/test-es2015-proxy/README.md

     }
 });

-// Print existed property (finished successfully). console.log(myObject.foo); // "foo"
+// Print existing property (finished successfully). console.log(myObject.foo); // "foo"

-// Try to print not existed property.
+// Try to print non-existing property.
 // Once the Proxy is not used, the `undefined` value will be printed.
 // After overwrite the default behaviour of getting property values, the ReferenceError will be thrown. console.log(myObject.bar);